matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Malakas / Μαλάκας: Asshole
 - Gamo to christo su: I fuck your jesus.
 Often used against objects or situations.
 - Gamo tin panagia su: I fuck your Holy Mary
+- Gamo to mouni pou se glistrage: I will fuck your mother

 ## Italian
 - Figa: Cunt.
 Can be also used as space between phrases.